EMCompress: Video-LLMs with Endomorphic Multimodal Compression: Evaluation Results

-\paragraph{TVS guided training} All checkpoints trained on ground truth TVS labels achieved stable performance gain over their counterparts trained on the vanilla YouCookII-TVS benchmark, while the performance gain of the checkpoints trained on the predicted TVS output of ReSimplifyIt framework were weaker.
-We argue that TVS-guided training benefits video-LLMs better, particularly when faced with untrimmed videos and complex text instructions requiring multi-hop reasoning.
+\paragraph{EMC guided training} All checkpoints trained on ground truth EMC labels achieved stable performance gain over their counterparts trained on the vanilla EMCompress benchmark, while the performance gain of the checkpoints trained on the predicted EMC output of ReSimplifyIt was weaker.
+We argue that EMC-guided training benefits Video-LLMs better, particularly when faced with untrimmed videos and complex text instructions requiring multi-hop reasoning.
 Refer to Table \ref{stage3_eval} for further details.